monolabsdev/desktop-copilot/README.md

 tool routing.

 Steps:
-1. Add a tool schema in `src/overlay/tools/` (see `webSearch.ts` or `captureScreenImage.ts`).
+1. Copy `src/overlay/tools/toolTemplate.ts` to a new file in `src/overlay/tools/`, rename the tool name/schema, and implement your parameters.
+This only defines the schema the model will call.
 2. Register it in `src/overlay/tools/registry.ts` with:
    - `name` (tool call name)
    - `tool` (schema)
    - `handler` (exec logic + followup)
    - `displayName`/`activityLabel` (UI labels)
    - `isEnabled` (gate via config flags)
+3. Implement the actual tool functionality (you own the behavior):
+   - If it needs native/system access, add a Tauri command in `src-tauri/src/` and register it in `src-tauri/src/main.rs`.
+   - If it is frontend-only, implement it directly in the tool handler.
-3. Expose a config flag if you want a toggle:
+4. Expose a config flag if you want a toggle:
    - `src-tauri/src/config.rs`
    - `src/shared/config.ts`
    - `src/preferences/Preferences.tsx`